If you are still experiencing issues after reading this FAQ, feel free to contact us via any one of the following channels:

 There is an open feature request for this functionality which can be tracked on our GitHub repository here.

-Why are my stacks marked as Limited in Portainer?¶
+Why are my stacks showing as Limited in Portainer?¶

-If you wish to manage the stack file within Portainer, you will need to deploy it within Portainer so that the file is kept in the database & ensure that the database is persisted.
+A Total control stack in Portainer brings you added functionality such as editing and updating a stack, duplicating the stack or migrating the stack.
+If you wish to have a Total control stack , you will need to deploy it within Portainer so that the file is kept in the database & ensure that the database is persisted and/or highly available.

 Why is my version number not matching the latest version?¶